-Ever since Microsoft (MSFT) added the ability to import external data using a web query to Excel, I have been interested in importing financial data into my spreadsheets.
+Ever since Microsoft (MSFT) added the ability to import external data using a web query to Excel, I have been interested in importing financial data into my spreadsheets, specially with the swift no credit loan.
 I am always looking for ways to leverage my technical skills to improve my investment research.
 When I recently came across a discussion on some Yahoo!
 Groups regarding an Excel add-in plugin being developed to add free financial data from websites directly into Excel formulas, I was very interested.

 I discovered the free Stock Market Functions Add-In developed by Randy Harmelink and I downloaded it right away.
 I was amazed at how powerful and useful this plugin was right away.
 This add-in can retrieve over 4,000 data elements from various financial websites.
 These sites include MSN, Yahoo, BarCharts, Business Week, Zacks, Reuters, Google, and a few others.
 The excellent documentation with the Stock Market Functions add-in lists all the numerical codes needed to access an individual stock financial or technical data element.
 More details regarding this Excel add-in are available at the smf_addin Yahoo Group, home of the Stock Market Functions .
 Randy Harmelink is interested in gaining more feedback regarding the Excel Stock Market Functions Add-In so be sure to post any feature requests or bug reports to the smf_addin email list.